News from our work

 March 2023

-Innovative: 45kWp solar plant inaugurated by Sendea member company
+Innovative: 45kWp solar system inaugurated by Sendea member company

-SolarNation Uganda, a member company of Sendea, the solar cooperative we support, has built a special solar plant at the International Institute of Tropical Agriculture (IITA) near Kampala.
+SolarNation Uganda, a member company of the solar cooperative Sendea, which we support, has installed a special solar system at the International Institute of Tropical Agriculture (IITA) near Kampala.
 The 45 kWp system is intended to provide a reliable power supply, because this was not guaranteed by the state power grid.
 State-of-the-art technology ensures optimal use of solar power: either the electricity is consumed directly or fed into a lithium battery as a reserve.
 There is also the option of feeding surplus solar power into the grid.

 March 2023

-First management course to start own solar company
+First management course to start your own solar company

-As part of the Startup Program for Solar Technicians funded by the Baden-Württemberg Development Cooperation Foundation (SEZ), ten participants have received the first two-week course in basic skills to start their solar company.
-The group had previously successfully completed Sendea Academ,y’s solar technology training and qualified for this advanced training as the best in their course.
+As part of the start-up program for solar technicians funded by the Baden-Württemberg Development Cooperation Foundation (SEZ), ten participants have received the first two-week course in basic knowledge for starting their solar company.
+The group had previously successfully completed the solar technology training course at Sendea Academ,y and qualified for this advanced training as the best in their course.

 The next step is to get their first solar products on a loan basis to start their solar business.
 Loans can be increased step by step upon successful repayment.
 In implementing their first steps as young entrepreneurs, they are supported by the members of the Sendea cooperative (all Ugandan solar companies) with practical experience.